By Janet Y. Spears, Chief Executive Officer, Metta Fund

 And America’s population is growing steadily older.
 Increased longevity is leading to a major demographic shift.
 Across the nation, adults 65 and older are now the fastest-growing population group.
 Here in San Francisco, nearly 30% of residents will be 60 or older by 2030.
 Yes, that’s one in three San Franciscans.
 And they won’t all be eating avocado toast.
 Many of them will be facing unique challenges for which nonprofits, foundations, and government may not be prepared.

-Perhaps it’s time to ring the alarm: a mere 2 percent of philanthropic dollars go toward aging programs.
+Perhaps it’s time to ring the alarm: a mere one percent of philanthropic dollars go toward aging programs.
 In other words, philanthropy has not tuned in.

 In philanthropy, we tend to use many different languages to describe our mutual end goal: serving our community and eradicating social ills.
 We say we are responsive to community needs.
 Well, I believe that if we care for our elders, the whole community will do better.